R. Kelly Is Reportedly Taking Donations To Secure Michael Jackson’s Lawyer Tom Mesereau

 “Frankly, Minnesota victims deserve their day in court and that’s why we’re here,” he said.
 “In my view, too many prosecutors are ignoring victims.
 This one doesn’t.”

 Despite the decades of accusations, Kelly remains adamant that he is innocent of the allegations against him.
-His next court date is September 17.
+His next court date is on September 17.